-Hardwired for 120 V AC, this model features a non-replaceable, sealed-in battery backup.
-It also contains an LED Strobe, a voice message system and Hush\ Control to temporarily silence nuisance alarms.
+Hardwired for 120V AC, this model features a non-replaceable, sealed-in battery backup.
+It also contains an LED Strobe, a voice message system and Hush Control to temporarily silence nuisance alarms.

-NOTE: Battery backup supplies power to the smoke and carbon monoxide alarm portions only.
+NOTE: Battery backup supplies power to the smoke alarm portion only.
 Strobe will not work without AC power.

 Teach children how to respond to the alarm and that they should never play with the unit.
-This alarm is a multi-criteria device designed to detect both smoke and carbon monoxide from any source of combustion in a residential environment.
+Your Kidde Smoke Alarm was designed for use in a residential environment.
 It is not designed for use in a recreational vehicle (RV) or boat.